Charlotte Tilbury

-Charlotte Emma Bow Tilbury (born 10 February 1973) is a British beauty entrepreneur and makeup artist.
-She is the founder, chair and chief creative officer of the makeup and skincare brand Charlotte Tilbury Beauty Ltd. Tilbury is a contributing beauty editor for British Vogue and global ambassador for Women International.
+Charlotte Emma Bow Tilbury (born 10 February 1973) is an English beauty entrepreneur and makeup artist.
+She is the founder, president, chairman, chief creative officer of the makeup and skincare brand Charlotte Tilbury Beauty Ltd. Tilbury is a contributing beauty editor for British Vogue and a global ambassador for Women International.

 Early life

 Tilbury was born in Kensington, west London on 10 February 1973 to artist Lance Tilbury and production manager Patsy Dodd.
-She and her parents moved to Ibiza, Spain when she was nine months old.
-When she was 13, Charlotte moved back to London to attend a Rudolf-Steiner boarding school in Sussex, where she started experimenting with makeup.
+Her family moved to Ibiza, Spain when she was nine months old.
+When she was 13, Tilbury moved back to London to attend a Rudolf-Steiner boarding school in Sussex, where she started experimenting with makeup.
 Tilbury would give her friends makeup advice and show them which colours would look nice on them.
 Tilbury attended the Glauca Rossi School of Makeup.